SE701Team2/Updog/.github/pull_request_template.md

----
-name: Pull request
-about: Creating a pull request for other contributors to review
-title: ''
-labels: ''
-assignees: ''
----

 # Description:
 Please provide a summary of changes made and the relevant issue that has been worked on.
 Also list any major changes made to project structure/dependencies if applicable